Skip to content

 # For the downloaded ground-truth

-Finally, let's plot the two trajectory to visually compare the perfromance of the algorithm with the correct path.
+You should now see vins_odom.tum and optitrack_handheld_3_gt.tum in the data folder.
+Now, let's plot the two trajectories to visually compare the performance of the algorithm with the correct path.

 evo_config set plot_backend Agg